shruthipragnao-2/Oratio/README.md

 Notes
 -----
-- This project includes lightweight placeholder models using both PyTorch and TensorFlow to demonstrate integration.
-You can swap in trained models later.
-- spaCy is used for sentence splitting, tokenization, and simple lexical heuristics.
+- This project uses Hugging Face's pre-trained models for bias detection (unitary/toxic-bert)
+- Falls back to rule-based detection if the model fails to load
+- Uses MySQL with SQLAlchemy ORM for user management
+- All functionality is contained in a single main.py file for simplicity
+- Requires MySQL server to be running for database operations